timothyleejin/ip/docs/README.md

 Get started by downloading **Siri** (siri.jar) from [here].

 Next, move siri.jar into an empty folder and open the terminal in your desktop.
-Navigate into that folder and type in `java -jar siri.jar`.
+In your terminal, navigate into that folder and type in `java -jar siri.jar`.

 Just like that, **Siri** will appear and say hi to you!